Search all sites near me now

 Dissolved Reactive Phosphorus (DRP)

 Figure 11.
-Changes in attribute bands for dissolved reactive phosphorus from 2012 - 2021 at the 386 sites where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in attribute bands for dissolved reactive phosphorus from 2014 - 2023 at the 419 sites where there were enough data to determine a result each year.
+The location of these monitoring sites is shown on the map

 The amount of fine sediment suspended in the water is a key factor affecting water clarity.
 High concentrations of suspended sediment can also affect the feeding behaviour of some aquatic organisms (they can’t see their food), affect their ability to breathe (it clogs up their gills), and can reduce the amenity value (it can be less pleasant for people to swim in discoloured water).
 If sediment deposits on the stream bed it can influence habitat and food quantity/quality for aquatic life.
 Suspended fine sediment also often carries phosphorus with it.

 Fine sediment can get into waterways through erosion and surface runoff from the land, erosion of stream banks, and from some discharges.
 Land use and management practices can have a big effect on erosion and run-off of fine sediment, but there are also natural differences in climate, geology, and slope which can influence sediment inputs to waterways.
 The NPS-FM 2020 recognises these natural differences by defining four different classes of stream based on their climate, geology and slope, which have different expectations in terms of water clarity state.
-Sediment run-off is a significant issue affecting New Zealand’s freshwater bodies, so it is promising to see some evidence of an increase in the proportion of A band sites and reduction in D band sites in the 175 sites that have a long monitoring record (Figure 12).
+There has been an increase in the proportion of sites in the A band and D band in the 141 sites that have a long monitoring record (Figure 12).

 Clarity (Suspended Fine Sediment)